neilsly/WVDWorkshop/4 - FSLogix Setup.md

     ![From the command prompt, run the script list above to connect the storage account as a network drive.](images/cmdprompt.png "Command Prompt script for mapping drive")

     >**Note**: This is an SMB connection on port 445.
 Most consumer ISPs block this port by default.
-If you are doing this in your lab and experience issues mounting the share from a local computer, try connecting from a domain joined VM in Azure.
+If you are doing this in your environment and experience issues mounting the share from a local computer, try connecting from a domain joined VM in Azure.

     ![After the net use command is completed successfully, you will receive a prompt that it was completed successfully.
 You will also be able to see the drive as a network location in file explorer.](images/successfulstoragemap.png)